Read the Uncompromising Letter That Steve Albini (RIP) Wrote to Nirvana Before Producing In Utero (1993)

 So when Nirvana embarked on recording their final, painful (in hindsight) album In Utero, they asked Albini to steer them away from the more major-label sound of the breakout Nevermind, produced by Butch Vig.
 True to form, the typically verbose Albini sent a four-page typed letter in response.
 The letter (first page above—see the rest here) is a testament to perhaps the most thoughtful producer since Quincy Jones and lays out Albini’s philosophy in very fine detail.
-A sample paragraph serves as a thesis:
+Two sample paragraphs serve as a thesis:

 I’m only interested in working on records that legitimately reflect the band’s own perception of their music and existence.
-If you will commit yourselves to that as a tenet of the recording methodology, then I will bust my ass for you, I’ll work circles around you.
-I’ll rap your head in with a ratchet….
+If you will commit yourselves to that as a tenet of the recording methodology, then I will bust my ass for you.
+I’ll work circles around you.
+I’ll rap your head with a ratchet…

 Albini decries any interference from the “front office bulletheads,” or record company execs (his feuds with such people are legendary), and makes it quite clear that he’s there to serve the interests of the band and their sound, not the product of a marketing campaign.
 While Albini has issued many a surly manifesto over the years, this statement of his craft is maybe the most comprehensive.
-He is driven by what he calls a “kinship” with the bands he works with, and his passionate commitment to musicians and to quality sound makes him one of the most artistically virtuous people working in popular music today.
-For more on Albini, see the excellent interview below.
-For more on In Utero, now twenty years old, read Dave Grohl’s Rolling Stone interview here.
-The letter is included in this year’s remixed and remastered 20th anniversary of the album.
+He is driven by what he calls a “kinship” with the bands he works with.
+And his passionate commitment to musicians and to quality sound makes him one of the most artistically virtuous people working in popular music today.
+For more on In Utero, read Dave Grohl’s Rolling Stone interview here.
+Below, see Dave Grohl, Krist Novoselic and Steve Albini discuss the now-famous letter to Nirvana.

 Related Content: